idris-lang/Idris-dev/docs/effects/introduction.rst

 The complete program will include side-effects for I/O and error handling, before we can get to the pure core functionality.
-In this tutorial, we will see how supports side-effects.
+In this tutorial, we will see how ``Idris`` supports side-effects.
 Furthermore, we will see how we can use the dependent type system to *reason* about stateful and side-effecting programs.
 We will return to this specific example later.

 Hello world
 ===========

-To give an idea of how programs with effects look in , here is the ubiquitous “Hello world” program, written using the library:
+To give an idea of how programs with effects look in , here is the ubiquitous “Hello world” program, written using the ``Effects`` library:

 .. code-block:: idris